 Take part in a unique historic home museum experience!
 Built in the 1740s as a one-room colonial residence, this carefully restored home was first owned by Antonio de Mesa, a Royal Treasury shore guard, and expanded over the years until the early 19th century.
 Today, the original home is the northwest corner of the building and a striking testament to historic preservation.

-Step into the East Florida Gazette Print Shoppe and don British Colonial garb for the ultimate historic experience.
+Step into the East Florida Gazette Print Shoppe and don British Colonial hats for the ultimate historic experience.
 See a 1770s printing press recreated from Colonial Williamsburg blueprints and replica press copies of the day.

 Join us for an historic adventure in the heart of St. Augustine for great food, fun and full bar in a casual pub atmosphere.
 Cheer your favorite team with a cold beer and an overstuffed sandwich or tackle tasty wings watching the crowds go by from the St. George street deck in the shadow of the 270 year old DeMesa House.
 Your table is waiting!